 Are you interested in understanding more about what life is going to be like once you graduate?
 Would you like to get more advice and guidance about how to begin your dental career?

-We are currently seeking student applicants for the 2017 Melbourne Dental School Mentoring Program pilot.
-Participating in the MDS Mentoring Program pilot will be a fantastic opportunity to gain exposure to work and learning experiences in practice, increase your professional networks, and identify and develop your career strategy post-study.
+Through face-to-face meetings and workshops, students participating in the program will gain exposure to work and learning experiences in practice, increase their professional networks, and identify and develop their career strategy post-study.

 - What might I expect to gain from joining the mentoring program?